Renew Your Appraiser Trainee

 - Pay the required fee(s).

 To return to active status, the Addition of Appraiser Trainee Supervision form must be signed by both the Appraiser Trainee and the Certified Appraiser supervisor.
-If you have more than one supervisor, a form and fee is required for each supervisor being added.
+If you have more than one supervisor, a form is required for each supervisor being added.

 For more information about Inactive, Active status and renewals, please review TALCB’s rule.